The Ultimate Guide to Modern Rugs

 Reduce, reuse, recycle… rugs.
 Recycled PET (polyethylene terephthalate) is an eco-friendly choice for all rug connoisseurs and aspiring tree-huggers alike.
 Made from a mix of recycled materials such as plastic bottles, PET is stain- and weather-resistant.

-This makes a rug like the Natica a great choice for outdoor areas, although we always recommend bringing your pieces in when not in use for long periods of time.
+This makes a rug like the Natica a great choice for modern outdoor area, although we always recommend bringing your pieces in when not in use for long periods of time.
 We probably wouldn’t like being left out in the cold either.

 The boho darling of the group, jute rugs bring beauty and function together.
 Pet-friendly and relatively easy to clean, jute is naturally soft and durable.
 However, jute isn’t absorbent so wouldn’t do well as a bath mat, entryway rug, or in any other high-humidity area.